… and I am on fire.

 Teaching and Learning

 I believe our classrooms should be living, breathing museums of discovery, thought, and imagination.
-Our classrooms need to be alive with science and inquiry and filled with the history of our nation.
+Our classrooms need to be alive with science, inquiry, and filled with the history of our nation.
 Learning is exciting and fun.
 Young children are capable of incredible things and the current “Common Core Aligned Programs” are boring and dry.
-Fortunately, teachers are amazing people, and although they are drowning implementing these new programs, many are shifting their practice to do what they know is right for kids.
-Following the programs as written will kill children’s natural curiosity and love of learning.

 On a personal note…